swidler/roam-python/README.md

 	-gc CpG file (for modern samples)
-	-ttemplate to match any extra text in sample filename -mt template to match any extra text in modern sample filename -ma modern sample abbreviation, a list specified with no quotes or commas (same length as modern samples) -msp modern sample species
+	-ttemplate to match any extra text in sample filename -mt template to match any extra text in modern sample filename -msp modern sample species
 	-mr modern sample reference genome
 	-mm modern sample sequencing method